Aseprite Importers

 - New Props Clickable by Default: When a Room source file is scanned, a list of the contained tags is populated.
 For each element in the list, which will be imported as a Prop, you can choose if you want the new prop to be interactive, or non-interactive.
 When this setting is flagged, all elements in the list will be automatically flagged as "interactive".
 When this setting is off, they will be flagged as "non-interactive".

-- Wipe old Animations: This is the default value for the option with the same name that appears in the importer interface (see below for more information).
-Set this as you prefer so you don't have to do it all the times, depending on your workflow.
+- Only Visible Layers, Wipe Old Animations: These are the default values for the equally named options that appears at the bottom of the importer interface (see below for more information).
+Set the defaults as you prefer so you don't have to do it all the times, depending on your workflow.

 Importer interface

-The importer will show a slighlty different interface depending on the target Popochiu Object.
+The importer will show a slightly different interface depending on the target Popochiu Object.

-The following sections show examples for both Characters and Rooms, highlighting the small differences.
+The following sections show what the Inventory Items, Rooms and Characters importers have in common, and highlight the small differences.

 Opening the Importer